Mishti92/writing-from-the-void/content/working pages/for humans, by humans.md

-first and build businesses that help other humans.
+be a human and build businesses that help other humans

 everyone needs to know this thing about running businesses *question to self: why should they listen to me? how do i know this is true for everyone, not just me*